The number one controversy in singing advice must be breath support.

 4 'Expand front and back'/ 'Stay out'

-As you inhale and the diaphragm lowers - see if you can feel the upper belly (the part that is on the diaphragm level) and the part of your back ribs on the same hight go outwards.
+As you inhale and the diaphragm lowers - see if you can feel the upper belly (the part that is on the diaphragm level) and the part of your back ribs on the same height go outwards.
 That’s the front and back expansion.

 “Staying out” is continuing that feeling when you sing, so a bit like leaning, but not necessarily in an intense way.
 A little bit like when you say a very long S. The longer you make it the less air you use at any given point, and the slower your ribs will collapse back in, so that will feel as if they are staying out.